Lefschetz trace formula for open adic spaces: Abstract

 \section{Abstract}

 In this article, we discuss the Lefschetz trace formula for an adic space which is separated smooth of finite type but not necessarily proper over an algebraically closed non-archimedean field.
-Under a certain condition on the absence of set-theoretical fixed points on the boundary, we obtain a fixed point formula.
-As an application, we can establish a trace formula for some formal schemes, which is applicable to the Rapoport-Zink tower for $\mathrm{GSp}(4)$.
+Under the condition that there is no set-theoretical fixed point on the boundary, we obtain a fixed point formula.
+As an application, we can establish a trace formula for some formal schemes, which is applicable to some Rapoport-Zink towers.
 A partial generalization of Fujiwara's trace formula for contracting morphisms is also given.